lucaspiller/sociable/readme.txt

 **Changelog**

+* 2.9.9 Fixes for the custom fields issue.
+* 2.9.8 Fixes for WP 2.7
 * 2.9.6 Added Symbaloo, Tumblr,
 * 2.9.5 Fixed Fark & Propeller links, added missing i18n strings, added Yahoo Buzz
 * 2.9.4 Removed PopCurrent and Rawsugar as they no longer exist, renamed BlueDot to Faves